fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 When debugging, in addition to the browser extension we also have the software library [redux-devtools-extension](https://www.npmjs.com/package/redux-devtools-extension).
-We install it using the command:
+Let's install it using the command:

 ```js
 npm install --save redux-devtools-extension